-Label--gray to create a label with a light gray background and gray text.
-This label is neutral in color and can be used in contexts where all you need to communicate is metadata, or when you want a label to feel less prominent compared with labels with stronger colors.
+Label--gray to create a label with a lighter text color.
+This label is neutral in color and can be used in contexts where all you need to communicate is metadata, or where you want a label to feel less prominent compared with labels with stronger colors.